uwhackweek/jupyterbook-template/docs/netlify-setup.md

 1. ### Disable netlify main deployment

    Important!!
-We only want to use Netlify for *Previews* so under 'Site Configuration' -> 'Build & Deploy' -> 'Continuous deployment' -> 'Build settings' select "Stopped Builds"
+We only want to use Netlify for *Previews* so under 'Site Configuration' -> 'Build & Deploy' -> 'Continuous deployment' -> 'Build settings' -> 'Configure' -> select "Stopped Builds" -> Save
    (e.g. https://app.netlify.com/sites/snowex-website-2024/configuration/deploys)

    If you do not do this, you will have a public mirror of your website available at your netlify site name (https://snowex-website-2024.netlify.app)